 See my HTML5 Ultimate Integration Guide in section 4.3 for some interesting examples of how a video recorded on an iPhone and then converted is rendered in browsers.
 The examples are interesting because we fit higher resolution videos to the same 396px width and you can see the quality yourself.

 I post useful information on my blog and share my experience for free.
 I don't post links to Amazon or anything like that.
-If my articles educated you, or maybe even helped you earn or save money or find a job, please consider donating to support me writing and sharing more knowledge.
-How will I use donations?
-I will buy food for cats that we have adopted from shelters.
+If my articles educated you, or maybe even helped you earn or save money or find a job, you can buy me a coffee.